irsheidat/Jordan-national-ctf-2021/README.md

 ```
 step 2

-now, you can solved the challenge by weak key for Des algorithm
+Now, we can solve this challenge by using the weak key of Des algorithm
 ```py
 from Crypto.Cipher import DES
 flag_enc = '''061144cd758fa66a9f15c7e11a9f69c3c6fdbbf7f568a78da20be7d8745d613a